Rounak-09/reward-points/README.md

 ## Running the tests

 There are several ways to run the tests in a spring boot application.
-One way is to execute the test file from your IDE in the:
+One way is to execute the test files one by one from your IDE, for example:

-    rewardPoints/src/test/java/com/walmart/rewardPoints/RewardPointsApplicationTests.java
+    rewardPoints/src/test/java/com/walmart/rewardPoints/controller/CustomerControllerTest.java

-Alternatively you can right-click on the root folder and select Run All Tests in your IDE:
+Alternatively you can right-click on the root folder and select Run All Tests or press Ctrl+Shift+F10 in your IDE:

 ![image](https://github.com/user-attachments/assets/21d89c2e-f444-4a75-ab40-273477efbf32)